Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 - Medium to large cats – considered one of the largest breeds

-- Excellent mousers- they no longer have to work on farms keeping the Siberian granaries mouse-free
+- Excellent mousers- they no longer must work on farms keeping the Siberian granaries mouse-free

 - Fluffy Cats – With dense-lush fur allows this cat to withstand harsh Russian winters.